Visual Motor Integration Activities

 Visual-Motor Integration (also known as VMI) is the effective, efficient communication between the visual systems and the motor systems.

-Depending on where your child is at, click on the links below to jump down the page to the visual motor integration activities for each level.
+Depending on where your child is at, click on the links below to jump down the page to some suggested visual motor integration activities for each level.

 Simple Shapes